 His creative nonfiction has appeared in Foreshadow, Rock & Sling and The Roanoke Rambler.
 Three of Michael’s essays were winners of The Buechner Narrative Writing Project and published in The Christian Century.

-In 2005, he published Gathered Stones, Divine Encounters in Everyday Life, a book of essays from his early years in ministry, one of which was published in 2007 in the Guideposts book Miracles.
+In 2005, he published Gathered Stones, Divine Encounters in Everyday Life, a book of true stories from his early years in ordained ministry, one of which was published in 2007 in the Guideposts book Miracles.
 Three of his sermons were published in the Minister’s Annual by Abingdon Press.

-He earned his B.A. at Emory & Henry College, M.A. at Wake Forest University, and M.Div. and D.Min. degrees from Wesley Theological Seminary in Washington, D.C.
+Michael earned his B.A. at Emory & Henry College, M.A. at Wake Forest University, and M.Div. and D.Min. degrees from Wesley Theological Seminary in Washington, D.C.